Spellhold-Studios/Golden-Horse/golden_horse/golden_horse_readme.txt

 Interplay Entertainment Corp.
 All other trademarks and copyrights are property of their respective owners.

-Golden Horse mercenary company mod for Baldur's Gate II © 2018-24 Juraj Svitnic.
+Golden Horse mercenary company mod for Baldur's Gate II © 2018-24 Juraj Svitnič.
 The Golden Horse mercenary company mod is not developed, supported, or endorsed by BioWare, Black Isle Studios, Interplay Entertainment Corp or the Wizards of the Coast.
 All other trademarks and copyrights are property of their respective owners.